Return/Go to Type of Behavioral Economics

 Notice, too, that in the three Metaeconomics styled analyses, wildlife are retained as a common property, with the Government bringing the value V of wildlife into the mix, involved in the first case with payments, voluntarily accepted or not; controlling, in the second case, with the farmer not having a choice; and, with complete liberty and freedom on the part of the farmer in this third case.
 That is, in this last case, Government nudging (or, specific nudging by the hunters and bird watchers themselves) could bring about free choice by the farmer, or not, in producing some wildlife.
 Metaeconomics suggests these kinds of cases need to be examined with an empirically based approach, and pragmatism brought to bear in the end.

 In fact, the reality since the 1930s, here in the US, has put us into all three Metaeconomics approaches.
-Government has been operating to represent the overall societal interest of value Vo, and is using tax dollars/prices paid for wildlife through taxes consumers pay, through the US Farm Service Agency, to bring about point B outcomes.
+Government while representing the Community has been operating to represent the overall societal interest of value Vo, and is using tax T dollars/prices paid for wildlife through tax T consumers pay, through the US Farm Service Agency, to bring about point B outcomes.
 We have also dabbled a bit with controls, as in conservation compliance to get crop subsidy payments, requiring point B choices.
-Government, through the US Natural Resource and Conservation Service and the US Cooperative Extension Service, has also engaged in encouraging farmers through technical support and educational programming to become conservation farmers.
+Government, through the US Natural Resource and Conservation Service and the US Cooperative Extension Service, has also engaged in encouraging farmers through technical support and educational programming to join the Community of conservation farmers.

 Dual Interest in Consumption and Demand: Joint Indifference Curves